ahopgood/ahopgood.github.io/_posts/2016-03-08-the-soap-spring-security.markdown

 This class has the `@Required` annotation on the field for the AuthenticationManager - which is the implementation of the main Spring Security mechanism.
 The username and password from the CXF `UsernameToken` are extracted and then are used to create a Spring Security `UsernamePasswordAuthenticationToken`.
-This token is then passed into the Spring AuthenticationManager (the `authManager` field in the below code) for authentication.
+This token is then passed into the Spring [AuthenticationManager][AuthenticationManager] (the `authManager` field in the below code) for authentication.
 In the below example we are verifying that the user's role is that of a web service consumer `WS_CONSUMER` and setting a `granted` boolean to true if we get a match.
 If we don't get authentication then there are no `GrantedAuthority` objects returned and we leave the `granted` boolean set to false.
 If the `granted` boolean is false after looping through our `GrantedAuthority` set then we throw a `InsufficientAuthenticationException`.